Nithyashreej53-gif/-Smart-Notes-App/README.md

 └── README.md

 ## 🚀 How to Run

-1. Download project
-2. Extract zip file
-3. Open `index.html`
+1. Open `index.html`
-4. Start writing notes
+2. Start writing notes

 No installation required.